Berichte 2020

 Report of the 1st Chairman after the visit to Namibia

-All in all, I, Joachim Knoche, was able to get a lot done and make a lot of progress in the five weeks I spent in Namibia.
-Corona was no longer a big issue in Namibia, and many masks were worn as a nice neck brace.
-But unfortunately, the number of new infections is currently rising again and things are now being handled more strictly again.
+Overall, I, Joachim Knoche, was able to accomplish a lot and make a lot of progress during my five weeks in Namibia.
+The coronavirus pandemic was no longer a major issue in Namibia; many masks were worn as a nice neck brace.
+But unfortunately, new infections are currently rising again, and restrictions are now being enforced more strictly.

-I will try to give you a first brief feedback on three points.
+I will try to give you some initial brief feedback on three points.

-1)I was able to visit many of the 70 schoolchildren supported by the association in their student residences and talk to them about their sensitivities and problems.
-Some were not present because only half of the students are taught at any one time.
+1)I was able to visit many of the 70 schoolchildren supported by the association in their dormitories and talk to them about their concerns and problems.
+Some weren't present because only half the students are in class at any one time.

-It is particularly important to us to encourage people to take initiative.
-That is why I have repeatedly raised awareness of the local market in Okombahe.
-Many people make beautiful things there (textiles, handicrafts, but also vegetables, eggs, chickens, etc.), but they cannot sell them anywhere.
-Only through a local market can the money stay in the town.
+It's especially important to us to encourage people's initiative.
+That's why I've repeatedly raised awareness of the local market in Okombahe.
+Many people there produce beautiful things (textiles, handicrafts, but also vegetables, eggs, chickens, etc.), but they have nowhere else to sell them.
+Only through a local market can their money stay in the community.

-3)Many disadvantaged children and young people need a day center in Okombahe to receive support.
-In the medium term, we would like to build a day center there that will meet two conditions: Firstly, around 30 needy and neglected children will be registered there by their parents, who will then be required to be present from midday to evening in order to receive food and receive academic support.
-Secondly, the center will also be open to day visitors, who will be able to use the facilities (Wi-Fi, computers, homework support, learning opportunities and sports activities, etc.) for a small fee.
-The management of this larger day center can only be taken over by a well-trained person (management and pedagogy), who will also live there in a new apartment.
+3)Many disadvantaged children and young people in Okombahe need a day center to receive support services.
+In the medium term, we would like to build a day center there that meets two requirements: First, approximately 30 needy and neglected children will be registered by their parents, and then required to attend from midday to evening to receive meals and receive academic support.
+Second, the center will also be open to day visitors, who will be able to use the facilities (Wi-Fi, computers, homework support, learning opportunities, and sports activities, etc.) for a small fee.
+The management of this larger day center can only be assumed by a well-trained person (management and pedagogy), who will also live there in a new apartment.

 Untertitel hier einfügen